openstreetmap/potlatch2/README.txt

 * ant halcyon

+You can create class documentation (in resources/docs) using asdoc

+* ant docs

 If you're using Mac OS X, you may need to tell ant to use more memory, by typing export ANT_OPTS=-Xmx500M beforehand (you can put this in your .profile).